danielle253/melaKNOWma/MelaKNOWma-master/README.md

 - C
 - Arduino & IR Sensor

-ALthough we didn't get it finished, it was great fun to work with!
+Although we didn't get it finished, it was great fun to work with!